 Rhode Island

 Rhode Island has no DPC laws at present.
+Please do not be confused by 230 RI Code of Rules 20 30 4.3 which does define “Direct Primary Care Expenses” in the context of an insurance contract but this has nothing to do with DPC practices or defining what is or is not insurance.
 Be sure to review the Rhode Island Insurance Code and the medical practice act (CHAPTER 5-37 Board of Medical Licensure and Discipline Index Of Sections)when planning your DPC practice.
 Physicians will want to review the regulations discussed by the Physician Licensing Section of the Rhode Island Department of Health.
 We have not been able to locate any specific statements regarding dispensing medications, but this Fee Splitting statement is available.
 Restrictive covenants (noncompete clauses) are not enforceable in Rhode Island.

 Unfortunately transparent lab pricing is made difficult in Rhode Island.
 The language of RI Gen L § 23-16.2-5.1 (2020) favors hospitals and DPC practices serving employers while discriminating against DPC practices that serve individual patients that sign up one by one.
 Here is the language.
 Note the areas that I have placed in bold for emphasis.